 Hearing Panel Coordinator: The Hearing Panel Coordinator oversees the organization of Hearing Panels, including Sanction Hearings.
-The Coordinator can be any member of the College's faculty or staff deemed appropriate by the Assistant Vice President for Student Affairs and Dean of Students.
-To ensure that due process is served, the Hearing Panel Coordinator serves as resource and guide during the hearing processes but is not present for deliberations.
+The Coordinator can be any member of the College's faculty or staff deemed appropriate by the Dean of Students.
+To ensure that due process is served, the Hearing Panel Coordinator serves as resource and guide during the hearing processes but is not present for deliberations. .